If you want your home to stand the test of time, painting is one project that you should make a priority.

 With any paint project, ensuring your surfaces are ready for the application of paint is essential.
 All surfaces should be completely clean and smooth.
 For large exterior surfaces, you may want to use a power sprayer to cover distance and achieve clean work areas.
-When dealing with smaller surface areas that are easier to reach, sand paper or a sturdy brush will suffice.
+When dealing with smaller surface areas that are easier to reach, sandpaper or a sturdy brush will suffice.

-Use suitable putty or filler to fill in any holes in your painting surface, sanding down the surface for smooth finish.
+Use suitable putty or filler to fill in any holes in your painting surface, sanding down the surface for a smooth finish.
 It is also acceptable to paint over old paint so long as the surface is clean and not flaking.
-Use your own discretion when deciding whether to smooth out imperfections or start from a bare surface.
+Use your discretion when deciding whether to smooth out imperfections or start from a bare surface.

 Using a combination of brushes and rollers is recommended in any type of large painting project.
 While rollers are ideal for covering greater surface areas, brushes are better for narrow or awkward surfaces.
 Always paint surfaces that are protected from direct sunlight first.
 You can follow the sun around the property to avoid the newly applied paint from drying too quickly and resulting in prematurely dehydrated paintwork.

 When painting the exterior of your home, you will first need to decide on the type of paint you want to use.
 Water-based latex paint is less messy for the inexperienced painter as it is easily cleaned with soapy water.
 This type of paint is also quick-drying and not as prone to cracking due to the flexibility of the paint.